-Mobile leaderboard ad.
 Let's review the mobile leaderboard format and the cases when it can be the most suitable for your campaigns.
-Mobile leaderboard is known to be the most popular format on Google display network.
+The mobile leaderboard is known to be the most popular format on the Google display network.

-However, if you plan to launch Google ads with a mobile leaderboard, keep in mind that your ad message should be very short and concise since the ad space on the creative is pretty limited.
+However, if you plan to launch Google ads with a mobile leaderboard, keep in mind that your ad message should be very short and concise since the ad space on the creative is limited.

-Large mobile leaderboard.
 Another variation of the previous format is a large leaderboard banner.
-The large size leaderboard is mobile-friendly and has dimensions of 320 pixels in width and around 100 pixels in height.
+The large-size leaderboard is mobile-friendly and has dimensions of 320 pixels in width and around 100 pixels in height.

 Those can be placed in the nice article or at the end of it.
-The next standard banner type that we are going to review is called large rectangle.
+The next standard banner type that we are going to review is called a large rectangle.

 It is called large because it is slightly bigger than a medium rectangle ad.
 By the way, Interactive Advertising Bureau delisted this format from the most popular ones although it is a still top choice for Google ads because it has high performance and eCPM.

 A large rectangle banner ad is normally placed on the right side of the content or text articles.
 They are very easy to design as ad units are pretty simple.